dronetag/drone-scanner/README.md

     * Declares the directory structure and overall architecture
 * [Project Setup and Building](./docs/build.md)
     * Instructions on how to set up and build the project, information about used dependencies

+## Google Maps

+The application uses [Google Maps Platform](https://cloud.google.com/maps-platform/).
+In order for it to work, you need to obtain your API key.
+In [Google Developers Console](https://console.cloud.google.com/), enable API for each platform.
+To enable Google Maps for Android, select "Maps SDK for Android" in the "Additional APIs" section, then select "ENABLE".
+To enable Google Maps for iOS, select "Maps SDK for iOS" in the "Additional APIs" section, then select "ENABLE".

+For more details, see [Getting started with Google Maps Platform](https://developers.google.com/maps/gmp-get-started).

+In the project folder, duplicate files *android/app/src/main/AndroidManifest.example.xml* and *ios/Runner/AppDelegate.example.swift*, remove the *.example* suffix.
+Paste your key to both files.
+Then create a file *google_map_api.json* in *assets/config*, see the example file to see the required structure.

+The files which contain Google Maps API are added to .gitignore, so your key will not be accidentally committed.

 ## Other resources